TL;DR

 Close the Loop: Send a brief follow-up confirming what actions you took.
 This simple step often turns detractors into promoters because it proves you listened.

 Don't ignore passives—they're often your biggest churn risk.
-Studies show acquiring new customers costs 5 to 25 times more than retaining existing ones, making passive engagement a high-return activity.
+Research from Bain & Company shows that acquiring new customers costs 5 to 25 times more than retaining existing ones, making passive engagement a high-return activity.

 Passives gave you a 7 or 8, which means they're satisfied but not committed.
 A competitor's offer or a single bad experience can pull them away.